nlinh1509/Food_delivery/README.md

 # Server runs on http://localhost:4000

 3. Start the Client (Frontend)
+   Open a new terminal:

 Bash
 cd ../frontend
 npm install
 npm start

 # Runs on http://localhost:5173 (or 3000)

 4. Start the Admin Panel
+   Open a new terminal:

 Bash
 cd ../admin
 npm install
 npm start

 # Runs on http://localhost:5174 (or different port)

-System Overview
+🔄 System Workflow

 1. Ordering Workflow
    Selection: Users browse the menu and add items to the cart.